Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Video: Is Princeton Review GMAT Worth It?

-In the video above, Test Prep Insight team member John (who scored 700 on the GMAT) walks you through the major pros and cons of the Princeton Review GMAT prep course.
+In the video above, Test Prep Insight team member John (a 700+ scorer on the GMAT) walks you through the major pros and cons of the Princeton Review GMAT prep course.
 For more detail, be sure to continue reading our full written review below.

 Princeton Review offers three GMAT prep packages for students to choose from, which generally vary by format and level of resources.
 They include: